 What are energy drinks?

 Energy drinks are not the same as sports drinks and should never be used for hydration—cool, plain water should always be a first choice for hydration.
 Energy drinks generally contain large quantities of caffeine and may contain other ingredients, most of which do absolutely nothing to enhance health.
-Also, the large quantities of caffeine and other stimulants many energy drinks contain can actually increase dehydration, and may also lead to increased anxiety, upset stomach, shakiness, headaches, and sleep issues.
-These potential side effects can actually reduce Soldiers’ ability to perform, NOT enhance it.
+Also, the large quantities of caffeine and other stimulants many energy drinks contain can increase dehydration, and may also lead to increased anxiety, upset stomach, shakiness, headaches, and sleep issues.
+These potential side effects can reduce Soldiers’ ability to perform, NOT enhance it.

 If you are consuming something that advertises itself as an energy product, such as energy drinks or energy shots, you are probably helping yourself to a hefty dose of stimulants.